 The price of the ticket is 5 pounds.

-No electric light has been installed on the floors above at the wishes of its previous owner, so all the artifacts out there are seen in the natural light of the day you make visit.
+No electric light has been installed on the floors above at the wishes of its previous owner, so all the artifacts out there are seen in the natural light of the day you visit.

 Entry 12.50 pounds.

-Fraser Castle, fairytale castle in Scotland
+Fraser Castle, a Fairytale Castle in Scotland

 We continue visiting Scotland’s castles on our route to Aberdeen.
-In this case Fraser Castle, a fairytale castle that was built in 1450 and was the home of the Fraser family for more than 400 years.
+In this case, we came upon Fraser Castle, a fairytale castle built in 1450 and was the home of the Fraser family for more than 400 years.

-You can visit the inside of Dunnottar castle, the entrance fee is 7 pounds.
+You can visit the inside of Dunnottar Castle; the entrance fee is 7 pounds.

-Edzell Castle and gardens
+Edzell Castle and Gardens

 Between Aberdeen and Dundee are the ruins of Edzell Castle.
 It was the home of the Lindsay family from the 16th century.
 In 1604 Sir David Lindsay built these peculiar gardens.